Water... The Essence of Life

 With so many variables, it is hard to say exactly how much water each person needs each day.
 And drinks like soda, coffee and juice not only add extra calories, if the drinks are caffeinated, then they will dehydrate you.
 It is important, after you drink caffeinated drinks, to drink at least the same volume of water, in order to replenish your body.

 Some of the symptoms of dehydration include dry mouth, fatigue, anxiety, irritability, depression, cravings, cramps and headache.
 If you notice any of these, try drinking a glass of water before medicating your body.
-It may just be thirsty.
+You might just be thirsty.

 Often, when one of my children complains of being tired or hungry, I will first suggest they get a drink of water, especially if they have been playing outside in the hot sun.
 If they have a headache or their bodies ache, then I suggest a big glass of water before we try a pain reliever.